eesyuen09/tp/docs/DeveloperGuide.md

       Use case ends.

 * 1b.
-The provided tag name is invalid (e.g., contains special characters, is too long, or is empty).
+The provided tag name is invalid.

     * 1b1.
 Tuto shows an error message